experimental-io/experimental-io/papers/directions.md

 efforts should avoid in-depth specification of filesystem interaction.

 # Open Questions
-1. [P1026] proposed creation of a _Data Persistence Study Group_.
-The work
+1. [P1026] proposed creation of a _Elsewhere Memory Study Group_ (formerly
-   suggested in the current paper and future work in this space could benefit from a dedicated venue for discussion.
-The ambitious goals listed above also suggest the need to seek out guidance and input from domain experts in, at the very least, systems and kernel development, high performance computing, and embedded systems development.
-Should a new study group be formed for this purpose?
+   suggested as a _Data Persistence Study Group_).
+The work suggested in the current paper and future work in this space could benefit from a dedicated venue for discussion.
+The ambitious goals listed above also suggest the need to seek out guidance and input from domain experts in, at the very least, systems and kernel development, high performance computing, and embedded systems development as stakeholders in the future of C++ library support for I/O. Should a new study group be formed for this purpose?

 2. In what time frame do we want to ship a library implementing the vocabulary suggested above?
 We expect that with enough effort a minimally viable